mrsilver76/itunes_playlist_exporter/README.md

 ### iTunes export to Plex running on different machine

-You have Plex running on a different machine to iTunes.
-Your playlists need to be copied to somewhere that both Plex and your PC running iTunes can access.
-There are three possible locations for the playlists:
+You have Plex running on a different machine to the one running iTunes.
+Your playlists will go on a network share.
+Plex is either running on that network share (eg. a NAS) or another computer.

-1. Stored on the machine with iTunes, but with a network share so that it can be accessed by other machines
-2. Stored on the machine with Plex, but with a network share so that it can be accessed by other machines
-3. Stored on a different machine (eg. NAS), with a network path that can be accessed by all other machines

 *  Configure `LOCAL_PLAYLIST_LOCATION` to be network path to where the playlists should be stored.
 This location needs to be accessible by all computers.
 *  Configure `IGNORE_PREFIX`